roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 Basically, the main differences are in:

-- **Max Power Limit** - affects GPU performance
+- **Max Power Limit** - affects GPU performance.
-- **Quality of the card cooling system** - ability to cold card and sustain performance for a long time
+- **Quality of the card cooling system** - ability to cold card and sustain performance for a long time.
-- **Fan Noise** - it's just annoying to run noisy cards (particularly if you working in a place where other people work or live)
+- **Fan Noise** - it's just annoying to run noisy cards (particularly if you working in a place where other people work or live).

 ## Hardware Installation